google/WebFundamentals/src/content/en/fundamentals/architecture/building-components/best-practices.md

       <td><b>Why?</b></td>
       <td>
-  Your component may have properties that change in response to activity that only your component knows about.
-For example, if a timer or animation finishes, or a resource has finished loading.
+  Your component may have properties that change in response to activity that only your component knows about, for example, if a timer or animation completes, or a resource finishes loading.
 It's helpful to dispatch events in response to these changes to notify the host that the component's state is different.
       </td>